RFM Analysis Notebook

 Version 2 — Member ID Based (APP Users)

-When customers register via an app, one person can have multiple license plates.
-Use member_id as the customer key — it follows the person, not the vehicle.
+When customers sign up through an app, one person can own several license plates.
+Use member_id as the customer key — it follows the person, not the car.

 Assumed table: member_vehicles(member_id, license_plate) — links one member to one or more plates.